THE PROJECT

 The Mass/Cass History Project will use historical records and interviews to tell the story of a small but important Boston neighborhood from 2014 to 2024.

 The area just south of the intersection of Massachusetts Avenue and Melnea Cass Boulevard became what some describe as a “containment zone”.
-It was an area where drug use and sales were more tolerated compared to other parts of the city, and an area in which many people experiencing homelessness were in shelters, or staying on the street.
-The formal elements of the zone were ended in the fall of 2023—but that didn’t end homelessness, or drug use, or controversies about what to do next.
+It was an area where drug use and sales were more tolerated compared to other parts of the city.
+There were a lot of people there who stayed in shelters, or lived entirely on the street.

-If you’re wondering about where I’m coming from, before you tell your story, I’m glad to talk to you about that for as long as you like.
-I have a point of view (here’s a long explanation)—but my biggest point of view is that, although I had a small part in this story, I didn’t really understand it.
+My biggest point of view is that, although I had a small part in this story, I didn’t really understand it.
 Or at least, not as well as I will, when I talk to you.

 I’m glad to talk to you on the record, confidentially, or entirely “on background”, whatever you’re most comfortable with.